MarioCatuogno/PanzaUI/README.md

 </div>

-Hey there fellow WoW players!
-This is my UI called "PanzaUI" built to be simple, non intrusive and similar to the default UI.
-It works with any class but if you want to use my class Weakauras, at the moment the following one are supported because are the ones that I actively play:
+Hey there, fellow WoW players!

+PanzaUI is a clean, minimally intrusive UI designed to feel and behave similarly to the default Blizzard interface.
+It works with any class, but class-specific WeakAuras are only included for the specs I actively play:

 * __Death Knight__: Frost
 * __Druid__: Balance, Restoration